-In the six months after the experimental subsidies, roughly half of the increase in client requests in treated neighborhoods is driven by first-time users of the platform.
-Over the subsequent eighteen months, the proportion of demand driven by repeat users increases.
+In the six months after LS subsidies ended, roughly half of the increased client requests in treated neighborhoods are first-time users of the platform.
+Over the subsequent eighteen months, the proportion of demand driven by first-time users declines.
 However, when the city-wide subsidy campaign begins, one can again see that about half of the increased demand in previously-treated areas is driven by entirely new users of the platform.
-These results suggest that a sizable fraction of the persistent increase in platform adoption in previously-treated neighborhood may be driven by spillovers to neighbors of past users.
-Short-run subsidies appear to shift adoption at the community level, not just among direct recipients.18
+These results suggest that a sizable fraction of the persistence in increased platform adoption in previously-treated neighborhoods may be driven by spillovers to neighbors of past users.
+Short-run subsidies appear to shift adoption at the community level, not just among direct recipients.19

-To further test the role of spillovers in driving platform adoption, I present results on spatial heterogeneity within grid point neighborhoods.
-The median distance from households in the experiment of Lipscomb and Schechter (2018) to the nearest grid point is 50 meters, and the area defined by a 50m radius around the grid point is one-third the size of the area between 50 and 100m from the grid point.
+To further test the role of spillovers in driving platform adoption, I present results on spatial heterogeneity within grid-point neighborhoods.
+The median distance from LS subsidized households to the nearest grid point is 50 meters, and the area defined by a 50m radius around the grid point is one-third the size of the area between 50 and 100m from the grid point.
 This suggests that the "core" of the area around the grid point was treated three times as intensively as the area between 50 and 100m of the grid point.
 Thus, households within 50m of treated grid points may have been more intensively exposed to neighbors using the platform, as well as possibly more exposed to mechanized desludgings overall.
 If we observe that platform use is more persistent within this area, this would be further evidence consistent with within-neighborhood spillovers in platform awareness that occur in a relatively concentrated geographic area.

-18Results are qualitatively similar when I explicitly exclude any households who received a subsidy offer during the original experiment, whether or not they ever used it.
+$^{^{19}}$ Results are qualitatively similar when I explicitly exclude any households who received a subsidy offer during the original experiment, whether or not they ever used it.